 - 2.15.
 An important part of the Sustainability Appraisal process is consultation with Statutory Environmental Bodies (Historic England, Natural England and the Environment Agency), wider statutory consultees (as defined in the Council's adopted Statement of Community Involvement) and members of the community. - 2.16.
-The Scoping Report was consulted upon with the Statutory Environmental Bodies for a 5-week period.
+The Scoping Report was consulted upon with the Statutory Environmental Bodies for a 5week period.
 The responses to this consultation and how comments have been addressed by the Council, are documented in appendix 3. - 2.17.
 The SEA Directive makes a number of requirements regarding consultation on the report.
 The table below shows where these requirements have or will be met in the future.

 The SEA Directive's Requirements Where / When this will be Undertaken Authorities with environmental responsibility, when deciding on the scope and level of detail of the information to be included in the environmental report Within the Scoping Report published in May 2019 Authorities with environmental responsibility and the public shall be given an early and effective opportunity within appropriate time frames to express their opinion on the draft plan or programme and the accompanying environmental report before the adoption of the plan or programme The Sustainability Appraisal will be subjected to the same consultation arrangements at Regulation 18 and 19 as the Site Allocations DPD (noted in Section 1) Other EU Member States, where the implementation of the plan or programme is likely to have significant effects on the environment of that country Not applicable Taking the environmental report and the results of the consultations into account in decision-making The Environmental Report has informed preparation of the Site Allocations DPD.
-The final report and consultation responses will be used to inform the content of the Plan to be submitted.
-When the plan or programme is adopted, the public and any countries consulted shall be informed and the following made available to those so informed: - The plan or programme as adopted - A statement summarising how environmental considerations have been integrated into the plan or programme - The measures decided concerning monitoring Not applicable yet, these requirements will need to be considered and acted upon when the Site Allocations DPD is adopted.
-Monitoring of the significant environmental effects of the plan's or programme's implementation Not applicable yet, the significant effects will need to be monitored in accordance with the monitoring arrangements in Section 10.
+When the plan or programme is adopted, the public and any countries consulted shall be informed and the following made available to those so informed: The plan or programme as adopted A statement summarising how environmental considerations have been integrated into the plan or programme The measures decided concerning monitoring Within this report and separate document Monitoring of the significant environmental effects of the plan's or programme's implementation Not applicable yet, the significant effects will need to be monitored in accordance with the monitoring arrangements in Section 10.